 Eligible applicants must meet the following requirements:

-a) i) Applied to a doctoral program and awaiting word on acceptance; ii) been accepted into a doctoral program; or iii) already matriculated in a doctoral program and pursuing appropriate coursework
+- a) Applied to a doctoral program and awaiting word on acceptance; b) been accepted into a doctoral program; or c) already matriculated in a doctoral program and pursuing appropriate coursework

-c) Minority student of Black or African-American; Hispanic or Latino; or Native American ethnicity or Alaska Native; Native Hawaiian or Pacific Islander ethnicity
+- Minority student of Black or African-American; Hispanic or Latino; or Native American ethnicity or Alaska Native; Native Hawaiian or Pacific Islander ethnicity

 - US Citizen